Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             current directory is used.
       --bam_type BAM_TYPE, -t BAM_TYPE
                             Please assign the type of BAM.
-If the BAM files are produced by mapping to the close strain ("reference strain") of the query strain ("target strain"), please key in "reference".
-This kind of BAM file can be used for detecting the mutations between "reference strain" and "target strain".
-If the BAM files are produced by mapping to exact query strain ("target strain"), please key in "target".
-This kind of BAM file can be used for detecting the exact mutations of target genome sequence.
+If the BAM files are produced by mapping to the close strain of the query strain, please key in "closed_strain".
+This kind of BAM file can be used for detecting the mutations between the closed strain and query strain.
+If the BAM files are produced by mapping to exact query strain, please key in "query_strain".
+This kind of BAM file can be used for detecting the exact mutations of query genome sequence.
       --program PROGRAM [PROGRAM ...], -p PROGRAM [PROGRAM ...]
                             Please assign the program for detecting SNP of